Basic Sciences of Oncology Course (BSOC)

 Session 10 24 November (Online)

-All sessions will be held from 8:30am to 4:45pm.
-This will be a blended delivery course with both online and didactic teaching depending on COVID-19.
+All sessions will be held from 8:30am to 5.00pm.
+This will be a blended delivery course with both online and in person teaching depending on COVID-19.
+The in person sessions are being held at 1 Reserve Road, St Leonards.
 Please ensure you are able to attend the above course dates prior to registering.

 Participant Registration Fee: $655 (incl.
 GST)

 BSOC Scholarships are available to support NSW metropolitan, regional and rural oncology professionals wishing to attend the course.
 Funded by the Cancer Institute NSW, scholarships provide support for costs incurred by course registration.

 For more information on scholarship categories and eligibility criteria, please download the Scholarship Guidelines document attached below.